Lacquer VS Polyurethane, Which Coat to Use

 Lacquer

 Lacquer is a clear nitrocellulose dissolved in a solvent.
 When the solvent dries water-based lacquer, it leaves a crystal-clear finish.
-It is self-leveling, so when applied by spray, acrylic lacquer results in a highly smooth finish without the orange peel.
+It is self-leveling, so when applied by spray, acrylic lacquer produces a highly smooth finish without orange peel.

 That allows it to provide the highest gloss finish of any clear wood finish.
 Acrylic Lacquer can also be tinted, which has led to the colored acrylic lacquer finish (predominantly black) associated with furniture from the Orient.
 Interestingly enough, nail polish is a colored acrylic lacquer.

-The natural finish of the lacquer thinner is high-gloss, although it is possible to buy it in semi-gloss and satin finishes.
+The natural finish of the lacquer thinner is high-gloss, though it is also available in semi-gloss and satin finishes.
 Much of the pre-packaged “metal paint,” like Rust-Oleum, is a lacquer thinner.
-It provides a durable glossy finish that is easy to apply.
+It provides a durable, glossy finish that is easy to apply.

-One of the significant advantages of a spray lacquer finish over any other finish is that when it is necessary to repair the finish, all that’s required is spraying spray lacquer or another protective coat down on the affected area.
+One of the significant advantages of a spray lacquer finish over other finishes is that when it is necessary to repair the finish, all that’s required is spraying spray lacquer or another protective coat onto the affected area.

 The spray lacquer’s solvent will dissolve some of the existing finish, allowing the old and new spraying lacquer finishes to meld into one, hiding any spray lines or edges.

 Of all these finishes, lacquer has the thinnest viscosity, requiring the application of more thin coats.
-Not only is a paint sprayer required for brushing and applying lacquer, preferably a high-volume, low-pressure one (HVLP) but due to the solvents that apply lacquer, an excellent ventilation system is required.
+Not only is a paint sprayer required for brushing and applying lacquer, preferably a high-volume, low-pressure one (HVLP), but due to the solvents that are used to apply lacquer, an excellent ventilation system is required.
 Dried lacquer is the most impervious to solvents, including alcohol.

 Varnish

-Today, the term “varnish” has become universal, referring to applying both lacquer vs. polyurethane and catalyzed lacquer and lacquer vs. polyurethane and this post catalyzed lacquer vs. polyurethane brushing lacquer using polyurethane, together, to pretty much any clear wood finish.
+Today, the term “varnish” has become universal, referring to applying both lacquer and polyurethane, and to catalyzed lacquer vs. polyurethane, post-catalyzed lacquer vs. polyurethane, and brushing lacquer using polyurethane together, to pretty much any clear wood finish.

 Still, there is an actual material called “varnish,” made from resins, oils, and solvents.
-This differs from a polyurethane coating, although polyurethane is often called “varnish,” even on the label.
+This differs from a polyurethane coating, even though polyurethane is often called “varnish” on the label.

-Due to its makeup, oil-based varnish, sometimes called “spar varnish,” is the most weather-resistant material.
+Because of its composition, oil-based varnish, sometimes called “spar varnish,” is the most weather-resistant material.
 It tends to slightly yellow the wood surface, which some people like.

-Exposure to UV light can increase the yellowing of the varnish and crack the wood surface if applied insufficiently or not allowed enough time to dry between coats.
+Exposure to UV light can accelerate the yellowing of the varnish and crack the wood surface if the varnish is applied insufficiently or not allowed enough time to dry between coats.
 Genuine varnish needs a total of 24 hours of dry time between coats.

 Polyurethane

-Oil-based varnishes have primarily been replaced today by durable, water and heat-resistant, oil-based polyurethane and water and oil-based polyurethane, both finish, although the two are different materials.
-Polyurethane finish is plastic and arguably provides the most durable, scratch-resistant, and water-resistant finish of any finish mentioned in this article.
+Oil-based varnishes have primarily been replaced today by durable, water and heat-resistant, oil-based polyurethane and water and oil-based polyurethane, both finishes, although the two are different materials.
+Polyurethane is a plastic and arguably provides the most durable, scratch- and water-resistant finish of any mentioned in this article.

-Oil-based and water-based polyurethanes exist, although the oil-based is more durable and water- and heat-resistant.
+Oil-based and water-based polyurethanes exist, with oil-based polyurethanes being more durable and water- and heat-resistant.
 It is also the easiest to apply and is available in sheens ranging from a high gloss finish to flat.

-As with varnish, oil-based polyurethane has a slow dry time, with the water-based version drying much faster.
+As with varnish, oil-based polyurethane has a slow drying time, while the water-based version dries much faster.
 The water-based is also convenient because it is considerably easier to clean up.
-Many woodworkers use foam brushes for applying water-based polyurethane, oil, or water-based polyurethane water-based lacquer-based to avoid cleanup altogether.
+Many woodworkers use foam brushes for applying water-based polyurethane, oil-based polyurethane, or water-based lacquer to avoid cleanup altogether.
 Still, a better finish result is achieved when natural bristle brushes are used.

-Another option is to purchase a water-based polyurethane used as a spray.
+Another option is to purchase a water-based polyurethane in spray form.

 As with lacquer and polyurethane vs. polyurethane, cab acrylic lacquer, and varnish, a well-ventilated work area is required when using oil-based color vs. water-resistant polyurethane coats.
-Wearing a respirator with a chemical filter is recommended to remove the VOCs from the breathed air.
+Wearing a respirator with a chemical filter is recommended to remove VOCs from inhaled air.

 As with the lacquer and water-based polyurethane vs. varnish, oil-based lacquer, and water-based polyurethane top coats will impart a slight yellowish hue to the wood.